PabloPonte/gringotts-bank/DOC/GEP-07-Dark-Pacts/GUS-25-Dark-Pact-Instalment-Payment.md

 ## Details

 In order to make an Instalment Payment, a Dark Pact Detail Page must be created.
-This page can start pre-queried or you can find a specific loan by the loan number (in a similar way as the Mage Detail page works).
+This page can start pre-queried or a specific loan can be found by the loan number (in a similar way as the Mage Detail page works).

 Pending loans can't be queried on this page.
 If the Loan number doesn't exist in a valid state, the page must display a proper message.